PFL vs. Bellator: Background

 In addition, the card featured the MMA return of Claressa Shields and the professional MMA debut of Biaggio Ali Walsh, the grandson of Muhammad Ali who previously competed for PFL in amateur bouts.
+The bout between Claressa Shields and Kelsey De Santis, which Shields won, was the first professional MMA bout in Saudi Arabia featuring two women.

 UFC heavyweight champion Jon Jones made an appearance on the broadcast.